-- 5. The Expand/Collapse button + is available for object which contains the sub-objects.
-It controls whether to display those sub-objects.
+- 5. The Expand/Collapse button + is available for a group of objects.
+It controls whether to display sub-objects.
 You can press RIGHT ARROW or LEFT ARROW to get the same result. - 6.
-You can press the UP ARROW or DOWN ARROW to navigate between objects in the Selection pane. - 7.
-You can drag and drop objects to change their z-order in the Selection pane.
+You can press the UP ARROW or DOWN ARROW to navigate between objects in the Selection pane.

+7. You can drag and drop objects to change their z-order in the Selection pane.